Families First is pleased to be able to offer in-house treatment of Hepatitis C to our established patients.

 How can I get treatment?

 Families First offers in-house testing and treatment of Hepatitis C for established patients.
 This treatment usually has few or no side effects.
-If you are interested in treatment through our program, talk with your health care provider or call Lucy Garfield, RN, our Hepatitis C Nurse Coordinator, at 603-422-8208 ext.
-319.
+If you are interested in treatment through our program, talk with your health care provider.